lalatendu65/Users-Management-API/README.md

 6.if you want to access in online you use https://customer-management-api-bt28.onrender.com this URL in postman with provided api endpoint

 #Decisions and Assumptions

 During the development process, the following decisions and assumptions were made:

+The API is built using Node.js and Express.js for simplicity.

+MongoDB is used as the database system.

+The API assumes a specific data structure for Customer details including name, email, phoneNumber and address.

+The API returns JSON responses for ease of integration with other applications.